 For example, the California Consumer Privacy Act of 2018 (the "CCPA") took effect on January 1, 2020, which broadly defines personal information, gives California residents expanded privacy rights and protections, and provides for civil penalties for certain violations.
 Furthermore, in November 2020, California voters passed the California Privacy Rights and Enforcement Act of 2020 (the "CPRA"), which amended and expanded the CCPA with additional data privacy compliance requirements and established a regulatory agency dedicated to enforcing those requirements.
 Additional states, such as Virginia, Colorado, Connecticut, Iowa, Utah, and others have since also passed comprehensive state privacy laws that may impose additional obligations and requirements on our business.
 Data privacy laws and regulations are constantly evolving and can be subject to significant change and/or interpretive application.
 Varying jurisdictional requirements could increase the costs and complexity of our compliance efforts and violations of applicable data privacy laws can result in significant penalties.
 Any failure, or perceived failure, by us to comply with applicable data protection or other laws could result in proceedings or actions against us by governmental entities or others, subject us to significant fines, penalties, judgments, and negative publicity, require us to change our business practices, increase the costs and complexity of compliance, and adversely affect our business.
-Several of these new laws, including the CCPA, require us to allow individuals to optout of the use of their personal information for targeted advertising, which may impact our marketing strategy.
+Several of these new laws, including the CCPA, require us to allow individuals to opt-out of the use of their personal information for targeted advertising, which may impact our marketing strategy.

 Additionally, businesses are legally required to notify affected individuals, governmental entities, and/or credit reporting agencies of certain security incidents affecting personal information.
 Such laws are not all consistent, and compliance in the event of a widespread security incident is complex and costly and may be difficult to implement.
 We may also be contractually required to indemnify and hold harmless clients from the costs or consequences of non-compliance with any laws, regulations, or other legal obligations relating to data privacy or health care laws or any inadvertent or unauthorized Processing of personal information or PHI that we store or handle as part of operating our business.
 Our existing general liability and cyber liability insurance policies may not cover, or may cover only a portion of, any potential claims related to security breaches to which we are exposed or may not be adequate to indemnify us for all or any portion of liabilities that may be imposed.
-See "Risks related to legal and governmental regulation-We are subject to health care laws and data privacy and security laws and regulations governing our Processing of personal information governing our processing of personal information security breaches to which we are exposed or may not be adequate to indemnify us for all or any portion of liabilities that may be imposed.
 See "Risks related to legal and governmental regulation-We are subject to health care laws and data privacy and security laws and regulations governing our Processing of personal information, including PHI, personal health records, and payment card data" below for further discussion.

-If our intellectual property rights are not adequately protected and enforced, we may not be able to build name recognition, protect our technology and products.
+If our intellectual property rights are not adequately protected and enforced, we may not be able to build name recognition or protect our technology and products.